 Retail continues to meltdown: Payless, Forever 21, Charlotte Russe, Charming Charlie’s, Lowes, and a host of other brick-and-mortar retailers have been closing stores, laying off help, and filing for bankruptcy.
-Online shopping, along with a lack of innovation, is to blame, as is a lack of consumer confidence.
+Along with a lack of innovation, online shopping is to blame, as is a lack of consumer confidence.

 So, what can you do to prepare?
 If you are less than five years away from retirement or already retired, you need to take some steps right now to safeguard your wealth.

 1. Eliminate as much debt as possible.
-Getting rid of debt is always a good idea at any stage of your financial life, but it is particularly important as you near retirement.
+Getting rid of debt is always a good idea at any stage of your financial life, but it is essential as you near retirement.

 2. Rethink your investments.
 Make an appointment with your financial advisor and review your current investments.
 It may be time to move to re-balance your portfolio and move to more conservative choices.
 Some people might even be better off exiting Wall Street altogether.

 3. Look for more safe money options.
-There are more ways to safeguard your wealth than ever before, including a variety of annuity and life insurance products unavailable to parents and grandparents.
+There are more ways to safeguard your wealth than ever before, including various annuity and life insurance products unavailable to parents and grandparents.
 Partner with a safe money expert to find which products offer you saner, more steady growth, guarantees, and less risk.